Skip to content

 While Helix AI is Figure's VLA model for its humanoid, 1X Technologies offers the Redwood AI model specifically for its NEO humanoid, targeting home and general-purpose tasks.
 Helix AI emphasizes complex autonomous tasks for humanoid robots, while Redwood AI focuses on learning and repeating household tasks.
 NEO has a clear pricing model for the robot itself (including the AI), which differs from Helix AI's freemium model for the AI.

-+Is Helix AI free?
+Is Helix AI yours?